-With just 4 simple ingredients, you can make this delicious Homemade BBQ Sauce.
-It’s sweet and smoky and goes perfectly with grilled meat.
+With just 4 simple ingredients, you can make this delicious homemade BBQ Sauce.
+It’s thick, sweet, and smoky, and goes perfectly with all your favorite grilled meats.

 Table Of Contents